Beginner Guide for Black Bengal Goat Farming

 Genetic Background

-Finding a goat with good genetics is one of the hardest and most important parts of farming.
-Because a strong genetic background helps to fight common diseases.
+A strong genetic background helps to fight common diseases.
 And contribute to the improvement of meat and milk production.

 Body Structure

-You also can consider it as
+You also can consider it as:

 • Fast growth rates,